Litecoin is the world’s first altcoin, and like Bitcoin, it is also an open-sourced P2P digital currency.

 Loaf’s iOS mobile version is available for free on the Apple App Store!

-6. Litecoin Core (Desktop Wallet)
+5. Litecoin Core (Desktop Wallet)

 Litecoin Core is the official Litecoin wallet available on their website.

-It is a free to use desktop wallet.
+It is free to use the desktop wallet.
 This means that if you start using it, your desktop will become your LTC wallet, and your private keys will be stored there on the desktop.

-And remember that core wallets sync with the entire blockchain, so this could take a significant amount time (up to several days).
+And remember that core wallets sync with the entire blockchain, so this could take a significant amount of time (up to several days).

 It is now available for Windows, Mac, and Linux.

-7. Electrum-LTC (Desktop Wallet)
+6. Electrum-LTC (Desktop Wallet)

 If you want to avoid the heavy weight lifting of the Litecoin Core wallet, then switch to a lightweight wallet.

-It is a deterministic wallet providing its users ease of mind and security with a 12- word security seed key.
+It is a deterministic wallet providing its user ease of mind and security with a 12- word security seed key.
 It is SegWit-enabled, and it provides an extra feature of “freezing” an address (meaning you can no longer send funds from that address).

 It is now available for Windows, Mac OS X, and Linux.

-8. Liteaddress (Paper Wallet for Litecoin)
+Bonus.
+Liteaddress (Paper Wallet for Litecoin)

 If you are comfortable using paper wallets, you can do so by using liteaddress.org.
 You can go this website and create your pair of private/public keys and keep them on paper in an offline environment.